How Does a Content Writer Blog for a Charity?

 How to Blog For Charity

 There is a broad scope of the purpose of a blog post for charity.
-It might be to raise awareness of either the charity itself, the services they provide.
+It might be to raise awareness of either the charity itself or their services.
 It could be the plight of their end-users, a need for sustainable villages in India to reduce child labour, a drug rehab unit in South London, HIV projects in Surrey, and Children’s Hospitals needing research into increasing childhood illnesses.

 OK, these are all charities I have personally been involved with and worked with.